qossmic/deptrac/README.md

 ### Debug unassigned classes

-With the `debug:unassigned`-command you list all classes that are not assigned to any layer.
+With the `debug:unassigned`-command you list all classes in your path that are not assigned to any layer.
 This is useful to test that your collector configuration for layers is correct.

 ```bash
 php deptrac.phar debug:unassigned examples/DirectoryLayer.depfile.yaml